lfe/lfe.github.io/index.markdown

 A final resource for the curious and motivated is available in the
 <a href="https://github.com/rvirding/lfe/tree/master/examples">examples</a>
 directory of the project repo.
-This is functioning code those shows how to use LFE in blocks of code larger than the snippets provided in the documentation.
+Each sample provides functioning code that shows how to use LFE in larger contexts.

+Enjoy!